-Any team that signs a free agent of that caliber is obviously looking for an immediate impact, whether the deal is for one year, five years or 10.
-That doesn't always happen, but there are plenty of examples of players making sensational first impressions.
+Any team that signs a marquee free agent is obviously looking for an immediate impact, whether the deal is for one year, five years or 10.
+Of course, that doesn't always happen -- but there are plenty of examples of players making sensational first impressions.

 Here are a dozen players who stepped up in a big way in Year 1 after signing a free-agent contract with a new team.
 (WAR listed is via Baseball Reference.)

 Full contract: 5 years, $109.95 million (2018-22)

 First season: .330/.402/.629, 43 HR, 130 RBI, 6.4 WAR

 Martinez didn’t sign until late February in 2018, but that didn’t hamper his first season in Boston after coming over from Arizona.
 He hit 43 homers, two shy of his career high from 2017 and more than any other Red Sox player had hit in his first season with the team.
 Martinez had a career-high .330 batting average.
 He played in the outfield and served as the designated hitter, excelling at the plate to the point that he received two Silver Sluggers -- for the outfield and DH.
 Martinez chased the American League Triple Crown into September and finished fourth in the AL MVP Award voting, while Boston won the World Series.